exasol/public-knowledgebase/Connect-with-Exasol/export-import-from-s3-bucket.md

 Ensure you have the following in place before proceeding:

 * A properly configured Amazon S3 bucket.
 * Network connectivity between your Exasol database and the S3 bucket.
 Verify that there is a network connectivity from the Exasol nodes to the S3 bucket.
 You can use the curl command below to check this.
-The result should be either success or 403 Forbidden, which basically means that the url could be resolved but the access is secured.
+The result should be either success or 403 Forbidden, which basically means that the URL could be resolved but the access is secured.
 `curl -I https://<S3_BUCKET_NAME>.s3.<REGION_NAME>.amazonaws.com`

 ## How to setup Exasol to use AWS S3 Bucket in IMPORT and EXPORT